ITU-BDSA2024-GROUP17/Chirp/docs/report.md

 The website can then be accessed via http://localhost:5000 in a browser.

+_Note: Informatory logs (some libaries are set to only print warnings) will be printed to standard out (the terminal)._

-_Note: To expose the site to the general internet, either a port forward or, a deployment to a hosting provider would be required.
+_Note: To expose the site to the general internet, either a port forward or, a deployment to a hosting provider would be required._

 ## How to run test suite locally